Spring til indhold

 Voluntary excess

-A voluntary excess is an additional amount a driver chooses to add to their standard excess.
-Increasing the voluntary excess can reduce the monthly insurance premium.
+An additional excess amount a policyholder chooses to add to their standard excess in exchange for a lower monthly insurance premium.

-For broader pricing context see how much car insurance costs in South Africa:
+For more context on what car insurance costs in South Africa, see how much car insurance costs in South Africa.

 Can you avoid paying car insurance excess?

-However if another driver is clearly responsible and their insurer accepts liability your insurer may recover the claim costs from the other party.
+• Third-party liability recovery: If another driver is clearly at fault and their insurer accepts liability, your insurer may recover the full claim cost from the other party.
+Once recovered, your excess is typically refunded.

-• Compare how different excess levels affect premiums
+• Have you compared how different excess levels affect your monthly premium?

 Frequently asked questions